-UPDATE: Chattanooga man indicted by grand jury on 5 counts of aggravated statutory rape
+UPDATE: Chattanooga man pleads guilty to 5 counts of aggravated statutory rape

 A Chattanooga man, indicted by the Grand Jury on five counts of aggravated statutory rape, was arrested on Friday.

 According to the true bill (indictment), 32-year-old Joshua Conrad Smith is accused of knowingly having sex with underage victims.

 According to the indictment, the incidents happened between February 15, 2017 and June 1, 2017.